 These robustly flavored salmon skewers (or kebabs) are ready to eat in 30 minutes and are cooked indoors for year-round enjoyment.
-If you keep the spicy, lemon-herbal marinade but change up the vegetables, you can have an easy low carb dish for Spring, Summer, Fall, or Winter.Jump to Recipe Print Recipe
+If you keep the spicy, lemon-herbal marinade but change up the vegetables, you can have an easy low carb dish for any season.Jump to Recipe Print Recipe

 There is a huge range of vegetables (and fruits) that can be placed on skewers and grilled with salmon (or any other protein).
 There are a few “guidelines” however that can help make your kebab dinner successful and delicious.